-On a recent visit to Canyon de Chelly, part of the Navajo Nation, my wife and I had a great time learning about the Navajo people in addition to the canyon and the Navajo’s that live there.
+On a recent visit to Canyon de Chelly, part of the Navajo Nation, my wife and I had a great time learning about the Anasazi ruins & Navajo people in addition to the canyon and the Navajos that currently live there.

 About 70 families live in or around Canyon de Chelly.
 Technically, the land is owned by the Najavo Nation.
 The land is leased to the occupants at a rate of $65 for a 65 year lease.
 So the occupants of the actual land aren’t exactly the owners.
 The first thing that greats you as you enter the park is the Visitors Center.
 Canyon de Chelly was named a National Monument on April 1, 1931.